Abuabdellahh/solar-challenge-week1/scripts/README.md

- Scripts
+# Scripts

-This directory will contain utility scripts for data processing and visualization.
-Currently a placeholder.
+This folder will contain utility scripts for data processing and other tasks.